TheExecuter1/Comini-HeadlineRhymer/README.md

-# Comini-HeadlineRhymer
+# Beat-Bot
-# Headline Rhymester Chrome Extension

 ## Overview
-The Headline Rhymester is a Chrome extension designed to transform headlines on the Hindustan Times (India News section) into mini rhymes.
+The Beat-bot is a Chrome extension designed to transform headlines on the Hindustan Times (India News section) into mini rhymes.
 It uses the OpenAI API to generate rhymed versions of the headlines.

 ## Prerequisites
 - Google Chrome Browser